syscover/laravel-nav-tools/readme.md

 ```

-Or use lang and country variables to get language value
+Or use lang and country variables to get language value.

 ```
 Route::group(['middleware' => ['pulsar.navTools']], function() {